Cervical spine instability and digestive disorders: Indigestion and irritable bowel syndrome

 - The vagus nerve also tells the intestines to contract so then if the vagus nerve isn’t working right you could also get constipation.
 In some cervical spine patients, they are taking laxatives to have a bowel movement.
-For some people, the terrible constipation that they are suffering from has an undiscovered connection to their upper cervical or cervical instability issues.
+For some people, terrible constipation that they are suffering from has an undiscovered connection to their upper cervical or cervical instability issues.

-(3:00) The liver and the spleen, fat absorption and floating stools.
+(3:00) The liver and the spleen, fat absorption, and floating stools.

-- Even secretions from the liver and the spleen which controls inflammation in the body that all depends on proper vagus nerve input so people who have gallstones or their liver isn’t working right, what tells the liver to make bile?
+- Even secretions from the liver and the spleen which controls inflammation in the body that all depend on proper vagus nerve input so for people who have gallstones or their liver isn’t working right, what tells the liver to make bile?
 What tells the gallbladder to release the bile?
 It is the vagus nerve.
 So bile is necessary for fat absorption.
 If you have a vagus nerve issue from cervical instability you could have fat malabsorption.
 You would know you have fat malabsorption because your stools float.
-Stools are supposed to be the consistency of a banana they’re supposed to slowly sink.
+Stools are supposed to be the consistency of a banana, they’re supposed to slowly sink.

 (4:05) Inflammation and spleen dysfunction